MoonWalker440/Music-Megathread/README.md

 - [Octave Music](https://github.com/octave-music/frontend) - The Ad-free, premium music streaming site with no strings attached.

+- [Rauversion](https://github.com/rauversion/rauversion) - Rauversion is an open-source music platform that empowers artists to share, distribute, and monetize their music directly with fans.

 ### ▷ Downloader Apps

-- 🌟 [Spowlo](https://github.com/BobbyESP/Spowlo) - A Spotify songs downloader for Android made with Jetpack Compose, Material You and the spotDL Python library

-- 🌟 [Murglar](https://github.com/badmannersteam/murglar-downloads/) - Music player and downloader from Deezer, SoundCloud, VKontakte and Yandex Music

-- 🌟 [SongTube](https://github.com/SongTube/SongTube-App) - A new beautiful and fast application made in Flutter, it supports an almost full original experience, with many features music oriented features, including a full music player.

 - 🌟 [DAB Music](https://dab-music.vercel.app) - A modern high-resolution audio player that lets you search, stream, or download any song in up to 24bit/192kHz (FLAC) for exceptional sound quality and an immersive listening experience.

 - 🌟 [Echoirx](https://github.com/imjyotiraditya/echoirx) - A Material You music downloader for Android.

+- 🌟 [Murglar](https://github.com/badmannersteam/murglar-downloads/) - Music player and downloader from Deezer, SoundCloud, VKontakte and Yandex Music

+- [SongTube](https://github.com/SongTube/SongTube-App) - A new beautiful and fast application made in Flutter, it supports an almost full original experience, with many features music oriented features, including a full music player.

 - [SpotiFlyer](https://github.com/Shabinder/SpotiFlyer) - Kotlin Multiplatform Music Downloader, Supports Spotify / Gaana / Youtube Music / Jio Saavn / SoundCloud.